Key Takeaways

 How Electronic Logging Devices Changed Everything

-Before December 2017, many truckers kept paper logbooks that were easily falsified and nearly impossible to verify.
+Before December 2017, many truckers kept paper logbooks that were easier to falsify and harder to verify.
 The industry called them "comic books" because the entries were often fiction.
-Drivers routinely maintained two sets of logs — one for inspectors and one reflecting reality.
+Some drivers maintained two sets of logs — one for inspectors and one reflecting reality.

-The ELD Mandate changed this fundamentally.
-Electronic Logging Devices connect directly to the engine's computer and automatically record engine hours, vehicle movement, miles driven, GPS location data, and driver identification.
-This data syncs with the vehicle's systems in real time, making it extremely difficult to falsify.
-When a crash happens, the ELD records provide a precise timeline of the driver's hours before impact — exactly how long they had been driving, when they last rested, and whether they complied with every applicable limit.
+The electronic logging device mandate changed this fundamentally.
+Electronic Logging Devices connect to the engine and automatically record data elements such as time, location, engine hours, vehicle miles, and driver and vehicle identification.
+This data makes falsification harder and gives lawyers an important timeline of the driver's hours before impact — how long they had been driving, when they last rested, and whether they complied with the applicable limits.

-ELD data has become the single most important piece of evidence in modern trucking accident litigation.
-It transforms what used to be a "he said, she said" dispute about driver fatigue into an objective factual record.
-A driver who claims to have been well-rested but whose ELD shows 13 consecutive hours of driving cannot hide behind self-serving testimony.
-The machine recorded what actually happened.
+Electronic logging data has become one of the most important pieces of evidence in modern trucking accident litigation.
+It can transform what used to be a "he said, she said" dispute about driver fatigue into a documented factual record.
+A driver who claims to have been well-rested but whose electronic logs show excessive driving time faces a much harder credibility problem.

 Common Violations and How They Happen

-The most straightforward violation is exceeding the 11-hour driving limit — the ELD simply shows more than 11 hours of driving time before the crash.
+The most straightforward violation is exceeding the 11-hour driving limit — the electronic logs may show more than 11 hours of driving time before the crash.
 But violations often involve more sophisticated evasion.
-Some drivers use a second phone or switch to "off-duty" or "sleeper berth" status while continuing to drive — a scheme that ELD data, GPS records, and fuel receipts can collectively expose by showing engine activity and location changes during periods the driver claimed to be off duty.
+Some drivers use a second phone or switch to "off-duty" or "sleeper berth" status while continuing to drive — a scheme that electronic logging data, GPS records, and fuel receipts can collectively expose by showing engine activity and location changes during periods the driver claimed to be off duty.

 Cutting rest periods short is equally common.
-Dispatchers pressure drivers to get back on the road before completing the full 10-hour off-duty period, and the ELD timestamps show exactly when the driver logged off and back on.
-Skipping the mandatory 30-minute break after 8 hours of continuous driving is another frequent violation, driven by delivery schedules that leave no margin for rest.
+Dispatchers may pressure drivers to get back on the road before completing the full 10-hour off-duty period, and the electronic timestamps show when the driver logged off and back on.
+Skipping the mandatory 30-minute break after 8 cumulative hours of driving without a qualifying 30-minute interruption is another frequent violation, driven by delivery schedules that leave no margin for rest.
 And exceeding the 14-hour duty window — continuing to drive past the window even after taking breaks — happens when carriers pressure drivers to "push through" to make delivery appointments.

 How Violations Prove Negligence

 In a truck accident lawsuit, proving the trucking company's negligence often comes down to one question: did they follow the safety rules, or did they cut corners?
-HOS violations are uniquely powerful evidence because they establish multiple elements of negligence simultaneously.
-The violation proves the driver was operating while impaired by fatigue, a known and well-documented danger.
-The carrier's access to real-time ELD data proves it knew or should have known the driver was exceeding limits.
-The connection between fatigue and crashes — slower reactions, lane drift, failure to brake, falling asleep at the wheel — establishes causation.
-And a history of violations across the fleet shows a company culture that prioritizes profit over safety.
+Hours-of-service violations are powerful evidence because they can support several parts of the negligence case at once.
+The violation shows a federal safety rule was broken.
+Electronic logs and dispatch records may show the carrier knew or should have known the driver was exceeding limits.
+Fatigue evidence — slower reactions, lane drift, failure to brake, falling asleep at the wheel — can connect the violation to causation.
+And a history of violations across the fleet can show a company culture that prioritized delivery pressure over safety.

 Carrier Pressure: When the Company Is Really at Fault